 Commercial Filming/Still Photography

 It is the policy of the National Park Service (NPS) to allow filming and photography when it is consistent with the protection and public enjoyment of park resources, and avoids conflict with the public's normal use and enjoyment of the park.
 Aesthetic values such as scenic vistas, natural quiet and dark night skies are resources that we value.
 We are also sensitive to the environments around our park sites.
 There are restrictions associated with group size, the use of commercial vehicles, generators, artificial lighting, commercial film equipment, props, sets and audio devices.
 Commercial vehicles must be in compliance with all federal and state laws and local ordinances.
+All who are seeking to obtain a photography permit are encouraged to read this letter from the Park's Superintendent explaining the permit process.

 Did You Know?